RemiSaurel/remisaurel.dev/content/posts/phd-first-4-months-retro.md

 ## Iterative improvements

 Iterative improvements.
 By testing different methods and refine them, I found a way to be more efficient in my reading process.
-When I read about a subject, this was my workflow:
+The goal was to try methods, see what works and what doesn't, and then refine them.
+Here is what I first did:

 1. Identify key papers in the field.
-2. Add them in Zotero
+2. Add them in Zotero (using <ProseA href="https://www.zotero.org/download/connectors" target="_blank">this wonderful Zotero browser plugin</ProseA>).
 3. Read and annotate them on GoodNotes on my iPad.

 ::blockquote{type="info"}